Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Fruitful Partnership: -33% damage to Tiyankis
  * Scion: -5% happiness, -20% Ethics attraction
  * Synthetic Fertility: Identity Repository gives +1.5 resource per identity from +2.0
- * Shattered Ring (robots): event -> habilability floor reduced by -10%
+ * Shattered Ring: Event (Robots) -> 50% increase to colony ship cost and time to create a new colony
- * Voidforged (robots): event -> habilability floor reduced by -10%
+ * Voidforged: Event (Robots) -> 50% increase to colony ship cost and time to create a new colony
  * Teachers of the Shroud: event -> -10% unity for 30 years
  * Arc Welders: -1 envoys, -1 influence, -20% to first contact speed, infiltration and diplomatic weight
  * Progenitor Hive: -75% proginator negative effects from -50%